kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

             value: 80Gi
   ```

-    - Requests a whole device for shareable device and non-shareable device are the same as below.
+    - Requests a whole device for multi-allocatable device and default device are the same as below.

       ```yaml
       kind: ResourceClaim